OneMadGypsy/upy-st7789/README.md

 <br />

 **.backlight(`bright`)**
+>only operable if a backlight pin is defined

  Arg       | Type  | Description                              | Default
 -----------|-------|------------------------------------------|--------------
 **bright** | int   | brightness value (0 to 255)        | 255